 NEC has established a complaints-handling mechanism to enable it to respond swiftly and sincerely and make improvements to any human rights violations.
 This mechanism is for a wide range of stakeholders, including NEC Group employees, as well as irregular employees, business partners, customers, and local communities.

 In Japan, the Human Rights Hotline has been set up at the Human Resources Division of each business site and area and within each business unit, to provide consultation desks for consultations about human rights to employees, including temporary workers, through telephone and/or email.
 In April 2020, we also added a consultation desk for consultations in English so that non-Japanese employees can readily consult with us.
 With respect to each consultation desk, a system has been set in place to protect the privacy and avoid any disadvantageous treatment of employees who may use the hotline.

 If a human rights violation is confirmed as a result of a consultation with the Human Rights Hotline, the Human Resources Division and related divisions work together to resolve the issue and to prevent any further violation.

 We are advancing the development of a culture conducive to speaking out.
 As part of these efforts, in October 2020, we also established a consultation desk that facilitates anonymous consultations via a third-party organization.

 NEC receives inquiries and consultations on human rights from suppliers through the Compliance Hotline.

-(for customers and local residents)
+Customer Communications Center (for customers and local residents)

 NEC receives inquiries and consultations on human rights from customers and residents of local communities through the Customer Communications Center.

-Main Activities and Results for Fiscal 2020
+Main Activities and Results in Fiscal 2021 and Measures

-Confirmation of Human Rights Issues to be Addressed by NEC
+List of Human Rights Issues

 - General issues: Access to aid and climate change